 NYPD Accused of Hiring Discrimination in Intelligence Division

-The New York Civil Liberties Union has filed a federal complaint claiming African-Americans are prevented from climbing the ranks.
+The New York Civil Liberties Union has filed a federal complaint with the EEOC against the NYPD alleging Black officers are not promoted in the department’s Intelligence Division.

 The New York Civil Liberties Union has filed a federal complaint with the Equal Employment Opportunity Commission against the NYPD.
 They allege that Black officers are not promoted in the department’s intelligence division and that a “secret list” keeps the officers from climbing the ranks.